stepheweffie/ai-media-pipeline-desktop/README.md

-# Media AI Pipeline 🤖📸🎥
+# Media AI Pipeline 🤖📸🎥🎓

-An advanced AI-powered pipeline for analyzing and interacting with your desktop screen recordings and screenshots.
-This system uses OpenAI's Vision API to understand your media content and provides natural language query capabilities.
+An advanced AI-powered pipeline for analyzing and interacting with your desktop screen recordings, screenshots, and lecture videos.
+This system uses OpenAI's Vision API for visual analysis and Whisper for audio transcription, providing comprehensive natural language query capabilities across all your media content.

 ## Overview

-The Media AI Pipeline transforms your collection of screenshots and screen recordings into a searchable, intelligent knowledge base.
+The Media AI Pipeline transforms your collection of screenshots, screen recordings, and lecture videos into a searchable, intelligent knowledge base.
 It automatically:

 - 📸 **Analyzes screenshots** using computer vision to extract content, code, UI elements, and context
 - 🎥 **Processes screen recordings** by extracting keyframes and analyzing video content
+- 🎓 **Transcribes lecture videos** with speaker diarization and semantic search capabilities
+- 🗣️ **Identifies speakers** in audio content and maintains speaker attribution
+- 🔍 **Enables natural language queries** like "Find screenshots with Python code" or "What did the professor say about neural networks?"
 - 🗄️ **Stores analysis results** in Airtable for persistent, structured data management
-- 🔍 **Enables natural language queries** like "Find screenshots with Python code" or "Show me recent error messages"
+- 🔊 **Vector database integration** for semantic search across transcribed content
-- 🏷️ **Auto-categorizes content** by type (code, design, documentation, etc.)
+- 🏷️ **Auto-categorizes content** by type (code, design, documentation, lectures, etc.)

 ## Features

 ### Core Capabilities
 - **Screenshot Analysis**: Extract text, detect code, identify applications, categorize content
 - **Video Analysis**: Process screen recordings with keyframe extraction and content understanding
+- **Lecture Transcription**: Full audio transcription with OpenAI Whisper integration
+- **Speaker Diarization**: Identify and separate different speakers in lecture content
+- **Semantic Search**: Vector-based search across all transcribed content using ChromaDB
 - **Natural Language Interface**: Ask questions about your media in plain English
 - **Intelligent Search**: Find content based on visual elements, text, context, or technical details
 - **Persistent Storage**: Optional Airtable integration for organized data management
 - **Content Categorization**: Automatic tagging and classification of media content
+- **Bulk Processing**: Handle large batches of content efficiently with progress tracking

 ### Supported Content Detection
 - Programming languages (Python, JavaScript, etc.)